 It is the application of the theoretical and practical principles of Islam in the life of the people and the actualization of the fundamentals and potentials of Islam.
 The realization of progress, application, and actualization of Islam is determined by the extent of adherents' knowledge of Islam and their intellectual and cultural attainment.
 Therefore, Islamic Civilization is a manifestation of unity in diversity and of diversity in unity.

-Currently, our department offers undergraduate as well as postgraduate programs, where students conduct scientific research in History and Islamic Civilization" The future of the Department of History and Islamic Civilization is highly promising principally due to the support of His Highness Sheikh Dr. Sultan Bin Mohammad Al-Qasimi, Member of the Supreme Council, Ruler of Sharjah, and President of the University of Sharjah.
+Currently, our department offers undergraduate as well as postgraduate programs, where students could conduct scientific research in History and Islamic Civilization.
+The future of the Department of History and Islamic Civilization is highly promising principally due to the support of His Highness Sheikh Dr. Sultan Bin Mohammad Al-Qasimi, Member of the Supreme Council, Ruler of Sharjah, and President of the University of Sharjah.